 There are a lot of cloth diaper sprayers on the market at all price points and of varying quality.
 Sprayers that just don’t last or won’t cut it weren’t included here, but please note there are many available, and they are often well priced.
 Cheap plastic tube hoses, flimsy spray heads with easily breakable buttons, and sprayers that are sold without all the parts you’ll need to install them (in order to lower the price) are out there.

-Again, please remember that you’re going to be tapping into a water supply and using your cloth diaper sprayer daily (for many babies, many times a day), so you need to look for something made from durable materials, and that is well constructed to avoid problems that come with heavy use.
+Again, please remember that you’re going to be tapping into a water supply and using your cloth diaper sprayer daily (for many babies, many times a day), so you need to look for something made from durable materials like stainless steel, and is well constructed to avoid problems that come with heavy use.

 Two Pro-tips for Your Cloth Diaper Sprayer

 1. A Tip To Prolong the Life of Your Sprayer

 I would not be doing my job if somewhere I didn’t include a quick note to tell you that with all of the above sprayers, turning them off at the t-valve after each use and then emptying the water left in the sprayer before putting it back on the holder will increase the life of your cloth diaper sprayer.